 Pharmaceutical and Medical Device Manufacturers

-Coordinating defense at trial and appellate levels of more than 5,000 product liability actions pending in state and federal courts involving seven different medicines and medical devices.
+Coordinating defense at trial and appellate levels of more than 10,000 product liability actions pending in state and federal courts involving nine different medicines and medical devices.

 Representing pharmaceutical and medical device manufacturers in Congressional inquiries on clinical research and marketing practices.

-Representing pharmaceutical manufacturer in domestic and international contract arbitrations.
+Representing pharmaceutical manufacturers in domestic and international contract arbitrations.

 Defending and winning jury verdict in case alleging that employee was terminated because of a disability.